Providing support and guidance for asylum seekers in desperate need in London.

 Every person seeking asylum in the UK should be able to live with dignity while their claim is processed or when they have been given refugee status.
 Sadly, many asylum seekers and refugees are denied the help they need leaving them and their families homeless, hungry and desperate.
 Many of the services they come into contact with often do not know how they can help.

-The Asylum Crisis Project supports individuals and families with the assistance they need to be safe and healthy, like Nasser.
+The Asylum Crisis Project, funded by the City Bridge Trust, supports individuals and families with the assistance they need to be safe and healthy, like Nasser.

 Nasser, a father of four who fled Libya with his wife and children, was left with nowhere safe to live or money for food when the Home Office refused to grant his family any support.
 The Asylum Crisis Project helped Nasser put in an appeal against this decision and ensured that his family had safe housing and food during the appeal process.